-Report: Pentagon Knew Of Possible Coronavirus Threat for Years
+Report: Pentagon Knew Of Possible Coronavirus Threat For Years

 Klippenstein reports that he obtained the document from a Pentagon official who requested anonymity.
 Klippenstein says the Pentagon has not responded to his requests for comment on the story.

 Klippenstein told All Things Considered that within intelligence circles, a coronavirus has been viewed as a likely threat going back at least five years.
-And while President Trump has said the current COVID-19 pandemic "came out of nowhere," Klippenstein says it is "inconceivable that the White House did not receive this," referring to the 2017 Pentagon report.
+And while President Trump has said the current COVID-19 pandemic "came out of nowhere," Klippenstein says it is "inconceivable that the White House did not receive this," referencing information contained in the 2017 Pentagon report.

+Klippenstein adds," The threat of a highly transmissible pathogenic virus that targets this respiratory system, this was appreciated for at least the last 10 years."

 The "USNORTHCOM Branch Plan 3560: Pandemic Influenza and Infectious Disease Response," as the document is titled, mentions past coronavirus outbreaks, including the MERS outbreak.
 The document notes that coronvavirus infections are also quite common worldwide.

 Though unclassified, the Pentagon plan is an internal document intended to foresee the causes of and potentials hurdles to arise in a pandemic situation.
-It outlines scenarios that may arise during a global outbreak and military responses.
+It outlines scenarios that may arise during a global outbreak and options for how the military might respond.
 Within the document are also references to classified materials that could provide additional support to its conclusions.

 The report's conclusions have foreshadowed many of the concerns currently being voiced by both elected officials and medical professionals over hospitals beds and medical equipment.